kamahen/contrib-protobufs/demo/README.md

 They have been slightly modified to put the `TimeStamps` message into a second `.proto` file, in order to test a few things.

+`addressbook.proto.segment` is the "golden" output from rule `addressbook.segment`.
+TODO: delete this file.